Night terrors - sleep terrors (children)

 do about night terrors

 Even though he may not let you comfort him, you need to go to your child, make sure that he is safe, and stay with him until he can relax back into sleep.
+Often the crying and agitation stop abruptly and the child goes straight back to sleep without fully waking up.

 It’s best not to wake your child from a night terror.
 He may be confused and take longer to settle.
 Trying to wake a child may make him more agitated.
 Just let him go back to sleep when he calms down.